-Glen Huntington Bandshell exemplifies the streamlined, simplified form and character-defining features of the Art Deco Style.
-Semi-elliptical opening at the theater stage, six concentric interior arches, thick buttresses, and elevated stage.
-The landscape and amphitheater retain elements of original topography, circulation, and vegetation including the berm, historic grove, and the orientation of some of the sidewalks.
+Glen Huntington Bandshell exemplifies the streamlined, simplified form and character-defining features of the Art Deco Style-semi-elliptical opening at the theater stage, six concentric interior arches, thick buttresses, and elevated stage.
+The landscape and amphitheater seating retain elements of original topography, circulation, and vegetation including the berm, historic grove, and the orientation of some of the sidewalks.
 Although a later addition, the fixed rows of seating also qualify as a character-defining feature.

-The Bandshell possess a high degree of integrity and retains integrity of location, setting, design, materials, workmanship, feeling, and association.
+The Bandshell possesses a high degree of integrity and retains integrity of location, setting, design, materials, workmanship, feeling, and association.
 The Bandshell remains in its original location within Central Park.
 The setting has undergone several changes since DeBoer's initial design was implemented, with the largest alteration being the addition of seating in the late 1940s; however, this modification falls within the site's recommended period of significance and is a character-defining feature of the site.
-DeBoer proposed an updated sketch of Central Park in 1947, which also included a sketch of the Bandshell with seating.
-The Bandshell retains its original Art Deco design with no major modifications, giving it a high degree of integrity of design and workmanship.
+DeBoer proposed an updated sketch plan for Central Park in 1947, which also included a sketch of the Bandshell with seating.17 The Bandshell retains its original Art Deco design with no major modifications, giving it a high degree of integrity of design and workmanship.
 Many of the original materials of the Bandshell were replaced during the 1997 rehabilitation, but all were replaced in-kind, allowing the structure to retain its integrity of materials.
 As a structure within a park setting, the Bandshell remains as an open civic space, available for community events, retaining its association as a public space within Boulder.
 While still retaining its feeling as a civic space, some of this feeling is diminished by vandalism.

-12 Carey, Rachel, Music in unconventional spaces: the changing music scene of the Great Depression America, 1929-1938, (Harrisonburg, VA: James Madison University/ JMU Scholarly Commons, 2018), 26.
+14 Rachel Carey, Music in Unconventional Spaces: The Changing Music Scene of the Great Depression America, 1929-1938, (Harrisonburg, VA: James Madison University/ JMU Scholarly Commons, 2018), 26.